enclaive/vhsm-helm/test/README.md

 ## Helm test

-Vault Helm also contains a simple helm test under [templates/tests/](../templates/tests/) that may be run against a helm release:
+vHSM Helm also contains a simple helm test under [templates/tests/](../templates/tests/) that may be run against a helm release:

     helm test <RELEASE_NAME>